alex-hhh/gui-widget-mixins/README.md

 [![Build Status](https://dev.azure.com/alexharsanyi0641/racket-packages/_apis/build/status/alex-hhh.gui-widget-mixins?branchName=master)](https://dev.azure.com/alexharsanyi0641/racket-packages/_build/latest?definitionId=2&branchName=master)

-A small collection of mixin classes to improve the GUI widgets provided by Racket.
-These mixins be used individually or combined together.
+A small collection of mixin classes to improve the GUI widgets provided by Racket which can be used individually or combined together.
+They can be used to add tool tips, cue text, validation and decoration to `text-field%` GUI controls.
 This [blog post][bp] describes how these mixins work and this library is an improved version of what is presented there.
 The following mixins are defined:

 * `cue-mixin` -- a mixin which will add a cue text to a `text-field%`, whenever the field is empty, this can be used to provide a hint for what the